Welcome

 Welcome to SNAPtoHealth.org—an interactive website for public discourse on strategies to promote health and prevent obesity in the Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamps Program.

-With 1 out of 6 people experiencing food insecurity in America and with 67% of the population overweight or obese, innovative strategies are needed to promote healthy nutrition for SNAP beneficiaries and reduce health complications linked to hunger and obesity in the years ahead.
+With 1 out of 7 people experiencing food insecurity in America and with over 70% of the population overweight or obese, innovative strategies are needed to promote healthy nutrition for SNAP beneficiaries and reduce health complications linked to hunger and obesity in the years ahead.
 Strengthening SNAP is a critical ingredient in meeting 21st-century public health challenges and nutrition needs.

 This website provides a forum for dialogue and debate among a broad range of stakeholders, including SNAP participants, academics, state and federal program administrators, advocacy groups, retailers, food industry representatives and the general population.
 The site also serves as an online hub for health and nutrition information, including recipes and interactive tools.

-During this challenging economic time, America requires cutting-edge solutions to its public health problems more than ever.
-We hope that this site helps to identify strategies to promote healthy nutrition and fosters discussion, collaboration and innovation among those working to improve health, reduce food insecurity and prevent obesity in the United States.
+In the 21st century, cutting-edge solutions to America’s public health problems are within our reach.
+We hope that this site helps to identify strategies to promote healthy nutrition and fosters discussion, collaboration and innovation among those working to improve health, reduce food insecurity, and prevent obesity in the United States.

 Sincerely,